Moving to Chicago

 Relocating to the Windy City?
 We have some tips for your itinerary…

 1. Apartment searching.
 Sure, Craigslist can be helpful, but how about searching a more apartment-orientated site?
 Both Domu & Apartment Finder allow you to search by neighborhood and provide an easy outlet for discovering your perfect living space.
-Also, Reside Living is a fantastic rental option with apartments in all the best Chicago neighborhoods, they oversee Chicago Getaway Hostel, and do a great job with all their properties.
+Another great resource is Rent.com which has an apartment finder allowing you to pick the most important options.

 2. Public Transit (CTA).
 Chicago’s CTA system is easy & cost-efficient.
 Invest in a daily, weekly, or monthly pass for a fixed rate that includes unlimited rides on buses & trains.
 Or, you may want to purchase The Chicago Card Plus and have your rides deducted automatically from your checking account at a slightly cheaper rate.
 Either way, CTA Bus Tracker is a very effective way to look up bus times & routes.
 Public transit here is so easy you may opt to not drive at all.
 Chicago is also ranked in the top 10 of best biking cities in the USA.